EarthmanMuons/spellout/README.md

     4PN%mAnt -> Fower PAPA NOVEMBER Percent mike ALFA november tango 5Jzd}y(d -> Fife JULIETT zulu delta RightBrace yankee LeftParens delta BTW{2J~l -> BRAVO TANGO WHISKEY LeftBrace Two JULIETT Tilde lima

+## Usage

+In operation, spellout preserves the original capitalization of letters by returning either lowercase or uppercase code words.
+It similarly converts known digits and other symbols into code words, while unrecognized characters are returned unconverted.

+Each string will have its output printed on a separate line.
+Using `--` will stop the program from interpreting subsequent arguments as options.

+    Usage: spellout [OPTIONS] [STRING]...

+    Arguments:
+      [STRING]...
+An input character string to convert into code words

+    Options:
+      -a, --alphabet <ALPHABET>    Which spelling alphabet to use for the conversion -o, --overrides <OVERRIDES>  Define overrides for spelling alphabet code words --dump-alphabet          Display the spelling alphabet and exit -n, --nonce-form             Expand output into nonce form like "'A' as in ALFA" -v, --verbose                Use verbose output
+      -h, --help                   Print help (see more with '--help') -V, --version                Print version

 ### Environment Variables